> Karen Wolk Feinstein, PhD

 Ms. Greer is a Quality Improvement Specialist for the Jewish Healthcare Foundation (JHF), working on several initiatives to improve the quality of care provided to older adults and strengthen community supports and services for seniors.
 Her responsibilities at JHF include providing clinical education as part of the RAVEN initiative to reduce avoidable hospital readmissions among long-stay nursing home residents, overseeing continuing education offered through the Tomorrow’s HealthCareTM online knowledge network, and supporting JHF’s multi-faceted Senior Connections program.
 Ms. Greer was a summer intern for JHF in 2016 while pursuing her MPH/MPA degrees at the University of Pittsburgh.
 She also received her bachelor’s degree in nursing from the University of Pittsburgh.

 > Lindsey Kirstatter Hartle, MBA, SHRM-CP

-Ms. Hartle is the Accounting Manager for the Jewish Healthcare Foundation (JHF) and its supporting organizations.
+Ms. Hartle is the Controller for the Jewish Healthcare Foundation (JHF) and its supporting organizations.
 She joined JHF in 2002 and is responsible for the organizations' financial functions and human resources.
 Ms. Hartle earned her bachelor's degree in environmental science from Salem International University and her MBA from Indiana University of Pennsylvania.

 > Leah Holleran